 Use the T keyboard shortcut to add text objects to your designs.

-Comments allow you to quickly exchange ideas with other team members.
+The Comment Tool (C) allows you to quickly exchange ideas with other team members.
 Comments are accessible to anyone with view or edit permissions to the file.

 Once you've drawn a shape on the canvas, use the Edit Object tool to quickly enter vector edit mode.